 Direct answer

-Focus on news impacting domestic growth and risk appetite for IWM insights.
+Focus on domestic growth and risk appetite news for IWM implications.

 Market context before reacting